-Project Managers and their outreach and marketing contractors, affiliates and partners ("Project Manager agents") are a critical component of customer education about the Program.
+Project Managers and their outreach and marketing contractors, affiliates and partners ("Project Manager agents")Agents are a critical component of customer education about the Program.
 For many customers, a Project Manager may be their first and only source of information about the Program.
 Project Managers are encouraged to build awareness of the Program and help educate customers through marketing and outreach.
-To prevent customer confusion and misunderstanding, Project Managers and their agents must adhere to the following requirements for marketing projects that are not Pre-certified:
+To prevent customer confusion and misunderstanding, Project Managers and their agentsAgents must adhere to the following requirements for marketing projectsProjects that are not Pre-certified:

-- If a Project Manager includes in its marketing information about a specific, planned project that has not yet been Pre-certified, that information must be accompanied by a clear disclosure that the project is proposed and may not be developed or approved by the Oregon Public Utility Commission, and that the Project Manager cannot enter into a Subscription Agreement with the customer until the project is Pre-certified.
-For printed or digital marketing materials, this disclosure must be in writing, and during discussions or presentations it should be provided verbally. - Characterizing a project that has not been Pre-certified as a Pre-certified project, either expressly, by implication or through omission, is prohibited and may result in disciplinary action.
-Examples of such behavior include failing to label the project as proposed, or by referring to it as Certified, approved, authorized or committed.

-• All marketing and advertising must include Program-approved marketing disclaimers and comply with all other requirements of the Code of Conduct.
+- If a Project Manager includes in its marketing information about a specific, planned projectProject that has not yet been Pre-certified, that information must be accompanied by a clear disclosure that the projectProject is proposed and may not be developed or approved by the Oregon Public Utility Commission, and that the Project Manager cannot enter into a Subscription Agreement with the customer until the projectProject is Precertified.
+For printed or digital marketing materials, this disclosure must be in writing, and during discussions or presentations it should be provided verbally. - Characterizing a projectProject that has not been Pre-certified as a Pre-certified projectProject, either expressly, by implication or through omission, is prohibited and may result in disciplinary action.
+Examples of such behavior include failing to label the projectProject as proposed, or by referring to it as Certified, approved, authorized or committed. - All marketing and advertising must include Program-approved marketing disclaimers and comply with all other requirements of the Code of Conduct.

-Entities that are not registered Project Managers or directly affiliated with a registered Project Manager should not conduct outreach, marketing or advertising about specific projects.
-If an organization wants to promote a proposed or Pre-certified project, they should engage with the Project Manager and be added to the Project Manager's account as a community outreach partner or other type of contractor, affiliate or partner.
+Entities that are not registered Project Managers or directly affiliated with a registered Project Manager as an Agent should not conduct outreach, marketing or advertising about specific projectsProjects.
+If an organization wants to promote a proposed or Pre-certified project, theyProject, it should engage with the Project Manager and be added to the Project Manager's account as a community outreach partner or other type of contractor, affiliate or partner.Agent.

-These restrictions are not intended to limit general outreach and marketing by Project Managers and their agents, but rather, to protect customers and ensure that they understand the distinctions in timing and risk between a Community Solar Project that has been Pre-certified and a proposed project.
+These restrictions are not intended to limit general outreach and marketing by Project Managers and their agentsAgents, but rather, to protect customers and ensure that they understand the distinctions in timing and risk between a Community Solar Project that has been Pre-certified and a proposed projectProject.
+Additionally, these restrictions are not intended to limit cases where Participant-owned Projects must collect funds from prospective Participant-owners to pay for early-stage development activities prior to Pre-certification.